Welcome to SP! -

 Thailand is generally divided into four regions.
 Here are the other three regions.

 The Southern Peninsula - This region is south of Bangkok and extends down to the Malaysian border.
 This region has something for everybody, marine national parks, endless beaches, and several resort towns.
 Tourists are always having fun here and enjoying the cheap accommodations that are available.
 Popular rock climbing areas can be found in the province of Krabi.
 Winter is the best time to visit this area.
 On December 26, 2004, a magnitude 9.3 earthquake, erupted on the floor of the Indian Ocean.
 Along Thailand's Andaman coast, a tsunami struck six provinces.
 In Thailand, the toll was 8,000 people confirmed dead or missing.
 Since then, Thailand has slowly rebuilt itself out of the disaster.
-Tourists are encouraged to visit these areas that are now open for business.
+Tourists are encouraged to visit these areas.
+The country has successfully recovered.

 Northeastern Thailand

 Northeastern Thailand is thought to be a mysterious place by many tourists.
-It isn’t surprising since the area is away from the main stream of traffic.
-You won’t see very many tour buses here.
+It isn't surprising since the area is away from the mainstream of traffic.
+You won't see very many tour buses here.
 Most people describe visiting this region as seeing traditional Thai life and culture.
-It is called by names such as the Khorat Plateau and Isan.
-Thai people use the term Isan to classify the area’s people, language, and food.
+It is called by names such as Isan and the Khorat Plateau.
+Thai people use the term Isan to classify the area's people, language, and food.
 The name derives from the early Mon-Khmer kingdom that lived in what is now northeastern Thailand and Cambodia.
 This region is where the greatest Khmer temples and monuments in Thailand are located.

 This is often considered to be the poorest region of Thailand.
 Farmers make up the majority of the population.
 The main language of the region is Isan, which is similar to Lao, but Thai is also spoken by almost everyone.
-Isan food is known for being hot and spicy where peppers and chillies are prominent.
+Isan can also been seen spelled as Isaan.
+Their food is known for being hot and spicy where peppers and chillies are prominent.
 Sticky rice is a staple of Thai northeastern cuisine, and accompanies almost every meal.
 Fish is another favorite food.
-The people in this region love to make roasted chicken which you can find in every town.
+The people in this region love to cook and eat roasted chicken which you can find in every town.

-This is an arid region characterized by a rolling terrain and undulating hills.
+This is an arid region characterized by rolling terrain and undulating hills.
 Harsh climatic conditions often result in this region being subjected to floods and droughts.
 Mountains are predominantly made of sandstone, limestone, and granite.
-The highest mountain that I know of is Phu Luang, 1,571 meters.
-It is in the Loei Province, which is one the most mountainous areas in Northeastern Thailand.
+The highest mountain is Phu Luang, 1,571 meters.
+It is located in the Loei Province, which is one of the most mountainous areas in Northeastern Thailand.
 The region is bordered by Laos and the Mekong River to the north and east, and by Cambodia to the south.
 It is separated from Northern and Central Thailand by the Phetchabun Mountain Range.

 Here is a map of Thailand and the Northeast Region